-The other day, I came across an article about Chris Pratt’s weight loss, which claims to reveal “the secrets” that Pratt used to get in shape for his role in Guardians of the Galaxy.
+The other day, I came across an article about Chris Pratt’s weight loss, which claims to reveal “the secrets” that Pratt used to get in shape for the role of Peter Quill in Guardians of the Galaxy.

 Every time a celebrity puts on a bit of muscle or loses some fat, there’s always a lot of buzz about how they did it, as if it’s the first and only time in the history of the universe that it’s ever happened.

 It was the same story with Chris Evans and Captain America.

 In fact, every time a famous actor gets in shape for a film role, numerous posts claiming to reveal exactly how they did it are sure to follow.